nkgupta16/Vyazmaundry/README.md

 ---

-Thank you for using the Laundry Bot!
+Thank you for using the Vyazmaundry!
 We hope it helps to make your laundry experience at Vyazemsky dormitory more convenient and efficient.